Politicians react to Secretary Nielsen leaving Homeland Security

 House Homeland Security Committee Chairman Bennie Thompson, D-Miss., said in a statement that Nielsen's time at the department "was a disaster from the start."

 "It is clearer now than ever that the Trump Administration's border security and immigration policies — that she enacted and helped craft — have been an abysmal failure and have helped create the humanitarian crisis at the border," Thompson's statement read.
-"It is truly unfortunate that Nielsen refused to take responsibility for her actions and was simply unable to lead and stand up to the President for his misguided, wall obsessed anti-immigrant agenda.”

 The congressman also criticized the timing of Nielsen's departure, noting that Homeland Security currently has neither a Senate-confirmed secretary nor a deputy secretary.